CraftAcademyLabs/ca_course/sinatra-and-slowfood/forms.md

 The `@message` instance variable will be set and passed in to the View Template `:index` that will be rendered by the browser.

+### Refactoring exercise
+The changes we made will result in some code repetition.
+During my demo I extracted some of the functionality to a separate method.
+Can you replicate that?